subsquid/docs/docs/glossary.md

 A set of external transactions and execution logs that defines an atomic state transition of the chain.
 The chain blocks have a well-defined structure and are partially ordered by the hash references.
 See more details in the [Substrate docs](https://docs.substrate.io/fundamentals/transaction-types/)

+### Call

+A call is a sub-routine changing the runtime state.
+An extrinsic consists of a root call which in turn may have sub-calls, thus calls executed by an extrinsic have parent-child relationship.
+For example, `util.batch` extrinsic has a single root call and multiple child calls.
+Subsquid processor is call-based rather than extrinsic based, as normally one is interested in specific calls changing the substrate state, no matter if it was part of a batch extrinsic, or it was wrapped in a sudo or proxy call.

 ### Contracts pallet

 A pallet developed by Parity to execute WASM-based smart contracts.